team-exor/generic-seeder/README.md

 | A           | vps       | 123.231.123.231  |
 | NS          | dnsseed   | vps.example.com  |

-On the system vps.example.com, you can now run the seeder app:
+On the system vps.example.com, you can now run the seeder app as the root user:

 ```
 ./dnsseed -h dnsseed.example.com -n vps.example.com